 Introduction

-The INFIERI network aims to establish a training network for the development of intelligent devices and tools for cutting-edge applications in Astrophysics, High Energy Physics, Medical Physics and Telecommunications.
-It is an inter-disciplinary multi-national intiative to train new generation of young physicists and engineers in a new domain of high technologies for building new instruments able to confront the Physics challenges of the next decades or the next generation of Medical Imaging devices.
+The aim of the INFIERI network is to establish a training network for the development of intelligent devices and tools for cutting-edge applications in Astrophysics, High Energy Physics, Medical Physics and Telecommunications.
+It is an inter-disciplinary multi-national initiative which will train a new generation of physicists and engineers to apply the latest technologies in new instruments able to confront the physics challenges of the next decade and to provide the next generation of Medical Imaging devices.

-The scientific and technological objectives of INFIERI are given around a set of 6 main work packages addressing each challenging scientific and technological goals.
-This report describes the work achieved by this consortium since its start on February 1st 2013.
-It will follow the sequence in one section per each Workpackage.
-The last 3 sections will be dedicated to the Training (section 7), the Outreach and Dissemination (section 8) and the Management (Section 9).
+The scientific and technological objectives of INFIERI are based around a set of 6 main work packages, each addressing challenging scientific and technological goals.
+This report describes the work achieved by the consortium since its start on February 1st 2013.
+The first part of the report consist of one section dedicated to each work package. .
+The last 3 sections are dedicated to the Training (section 7) and the Outreach and Dissemination carried out within the network. (section 8).
+The final section discusses the Management of the project (Section 9).

-The INFIERI project is addressing very innovative aspects in both scientific and technological topics, which are evolving very fast over the whole duration of the project.
-Therefore some of the scientific and technological objectives of this project are evolving as well very fast.
-The network has thus modified accordingly its initial plans to cope with this fast evolution.
-This is also reflected in some modification of the planning for hiring the ESRs and ERs.
+The INFIERI project addresses innovative scientific and technological topics, which have evolved rapidly even during the duration of the project..
+The strategy of the network has been to modify its scientific and technological objectives to cope with this fast evolution.
+This is reflected in some modifications of the planning for hiring the ESRs and ERs in the network.

 WP1 – intelligent Front-End Data Processing reduction

-The originality and innovative aspects of our project is by introducing advanced data reduction processing at the Front-End (on detector) Electronics (FEE) level, in all the applications considered by INFIERI.
-This is based on a real time understanding of the Physics or possible diagnoses and has been widely addressed and studied in the first part of the project by an intense activity on “feasibility studies”.
-It also requires a deep understanding and close handling on the development of the FEE associated to the instruments.
-This is the case in this project with a FE technology related mainly to the SiPM technology and new Si strips and pixel FEE ASIC developments.
-Members of the INFIERI network are taking an active part to the development of these two types of FEE devices.
-The SiPM technology is widely used in particle Physics and more and more in Medical Physics as well as Astrophysics.
-Pixel technology is as well essential to Particle Physics in some key-detecting sectors (especially at the core of the event where the particles are produced) but also in Medical Imaging application such as Medipix and in Astrophysics.
+One of the original and innovative aspects of INFIERI is the introduction of advanced data reduction and processing techniques at the Front-End (on detector) Electronics (FEE) level of the scientific and medical imaging instruments it is developing This “real-time” analysis is based on an understanding of the underlying physics and medicine.
+This was addressed and studied in the first part of the project through intensive “feasibility studies”.
+Success in this the endeavor also requires a deep understanding and of the development of the FEE and sensor technologies associated with the instruments.
+Here, the f sensors are silicon photmultipliers (SiPMs), new silicon strip and pixel technologies, while the FEE are largely related to new ASIC developments.
+Members of the INFIERI network are active in the development of these FEE devices.
+SiPM technology is widely used in Particle Physics and more and more in Medical Physics as well as Astrophysics.
+Pixel technology is also essential to Particle Physics in some key detector areas (especially at the core of the event where the particles are produced) but also in Medical Imaging applications such as Medipix and in Astrophysics.

 1.1 WP1 – The HEP case